 A test MRJ on a flight from Nagoya to Moses Lake in late August turned back after an system warning shortly after takeoff, indicating an air-conditioning malfunction.
 The next day it happened again, requiring another return to Nagoya.
 The events were embarrassing as US media had been invited to Moses Lake for a visit – hopefully to be surprised to see the aircraft on site.

 Faulty sensors are thought to have caused the problem, and have been replaced.
 Another attempt to fly across the Pacific at the end of September is being planned.
-Flight clearances are needed from Russia, where the aircraft will do a tech stop.… Continue reading
+Flight clearances are needed from Russia, where the aircraft will do a tech stop.
+Mitsubishi needs to move… Continue reading

 Bombardier announced that its 2016 C Series deliver schedule will be delayed, while citing the statistics from the first two aircraft in service with Swiss.
 The good news is that the two CS100 aircraft in service with SWISS have collectively flown nearly 400 revenue flights, and accumulated nearly 600 flight hours.
 The bad news is that Bombardier stated engine delivery delays will cause delivery reductions from a planned 15 to only 7 aircraft in 2016.
 Since the OEMs are paid their final installment on delivery of aircraft, it impacts revenues and cash flow.
 The company will deliver the third CS100 to SWISS next month and deliver the first CS300 to airBaltic in the fourth quarter.